openstack/cinder/doc/source/configuration/block-storage/drivers/windows-smb-volume-driver.rst

 used in production.
 This implies having multiple Cinder Volume services handling the same share simultaneously.

-On the other hand, Active-Pasive clustering can easily be achieved, configuring the Cinder Volume service as clustered using Microsoft Failover Cluster.
+On the other hand, Active-Passive clustering can easily be achieved, configuring the Cinder Volume service as clustered using Microsoft Failover Cluster.

 By using SoFS, you can provide high availability of the shares used by Cinder.
 This can be used in conjunction with the Nova Hyper-V cluster driver, which